lucabruno2501/MUVIT/README.md

 ### Notes for mock radio halos with LOFAR HBA
 If you want to obtain upper limits on radio halos (exponential profile) with LOFAR HBA, it is useful to run LOFAR_HBA_findUL.py first.
 Based on the empirical relation in Bruno et al. 2023, an estimate of the upper limit flux density can be derived from the resolution and noise of your image.
 The output of the script is the total flux density (i.e. integrated up to infinity).

+### CAVEATS

+Cylindrical models have not been properly tested yet.
+Feedback from users would be really appreciated!